LootDropX/Android/README.md

 | Android SDK | API 33+ | Required for Seeker device / emulator |
 | Map tiles | — | Uses Geoapify tile API |

-> **Seeker device**: The app is Android-first.
-You can use an Android emulator for non-GPS testing; use Developer Mode for GPS override.

 ---